theKentoRico/TheKDSProject/README.md

 # Welcome to KDS.

 ## What is KDS

 KDS is a hobby language started by... me, yeah just me.
+It aims to have features from all of my favourite languages.

 ## Installing KDS

-Currently, KDS has no prebuilt binaries so you'll have to build it from source.
-There's 2 ways to do it:
+You can either use the given releases or build kds from source using CMake.

-### With GNU Make
+### With a generator given in build_systems

-Requirements:
-    g++
-    ld
-    make // Obviously //
-How to: Enter `$ make -f build_systems/make/Makefile` in bash.
+Use the general steps to build.
+_
 ### With other generators

 Requirements:
     cmake
 How to: Enter `$ cmake -B build/ -S .` in bash or `> cmake -B build/ -S .` in CMD or PWSH on Windows.

 # Learning KDS

 The KDS docs are [here](https://github.com/theKentoRico/TheKDSProject/blob/main/docs/grammar.md)